If you’re interested in learning about animals with the best sense of smell, keep reading because we’ve compiled a fantastic list.

 In addition, they can identify sulfurous chemical compounds and streams of diluted gas in the air chamber several hundred feet above the ground.

-They have the propensity of going in circles about their environment to locate the source of the aromas they can smell.
+They tend to go in circles about their environment to locate the source of the aromas they can smell.

 The male silk moth has a sense of smell that can detect odors more than 13 kilometers away.

-Indicative of the animal’s highly developed sense of smell is that male moths have an organ specifically designed to detect the scent given off by female moths.
+Indicative of the animal’s highly developed sense of smell is that male moths have an organ specifically designed to detect the scent of female moths.

-Even though male silk moths do not have a traditional nose, they have enormous antennae sensitive to smell.
+Even though male silk moths do not have a traditional nose, they have enormous antennae that are sensitive to smell.

-These beings have the ability to identify the pheromone scent of a single pheromone particle from a female from more than seven miles distant.
+These beings can identify the scent of a single pheromone particle from a female from a distance of more than seven miles.

 This is all possible because of the specialized olfactory sensors housed in their large, elaborate, feathery antennae.